 The shuffle feature operates in CD mode (if equipped) and plays all tracks on the current disc in random order.
-If equipped with the CD changer, the shuffle feature continues to the next disc after all tracks on the current disc are played.
+If equipped with the CD changer, the shuffle feature continues to the point disc often all the continues to the next disc after all tracks on the current disc are played.